opensearch-project/documentation-website/_field-types/supported-field-types/star-tree.md

 ---
 layout: default
-title: Star Tree
+title: Star-tree
 nav_order: 61
 parent: Supported field types
 ---

 # Star-tree field type

 This is an experimental feature and is not recommended for use in a production environment.
-For updates on the progress the feature or if you want to leave feedback, join the discussion on the [OpenSearch forum](https://forum.opensearch.org/).
+For updates on the progress of the feature or if you want to leave feedback, join the discussion on the [OpenSearch forum](https://forum.opensearch.org/).
 {: .warning}

-[Star-tree index](https://docs.pinot.apache.org/basics/indexing/star-tree-index) pre-computes aggregations, accelerating the performance of aggregation queries.
+A [star-tree index](https://docs.pinot.apache.org/basics/indexing/star-tree-index) precomputes aggregations, accelerating the performance of aggregation queries.
 If a star-tree index is configured as part of an index mapping, the star-tree index is created and maintained as data is ingested in real time.

-OpenSearch will automatically use the star-tree index to optimize aggregations if the fields queried are part of star-tree index dimension fields and the aggregations are on star-tree index metrics fields.
+OpenSearch will automatically use the star-tree index to optimize aggregations if the queried fields are part of star-tree index dimension fields and the aggregations are on star-tree index metric fields.
 No changes are required in the query syntax or the request parameters.

-For more information, see [star-tree index]({{site.url}}{{site.baseurl}}/search-plugins/star-tree-index/)
+For more information, see [Star-tree index]({{site.url}}{{site.baseurl}}/search-plugins/star-tree-index/).

 ## Prerequisites

-To use the star-tree index, follow the instruction in [Enabling the star-tree index]({{site.url}}{{site.baseurl}}/search-plugins/star-tree-index#enabling-the-star-tree-index).
+To use a star-tree index, follow the instructions in [Enabling a star-tree index]({{site.url}}{{site.baseurl}}/search-plugins/star-tree-index#enabling-the-star-tree-index).

 ## Limitations

 The star-tree index feature has the following limitations:

-- A star-tree index should only be used on indexes whose data is not updated or deleted, as standard updates and deletions are not accounted in the star-tree index.
+- A star-tree index should only be used on indexes whose data is not updated or deleted because standard updates and deletions are not accounted for in a star-tree index.
 - Currently, only `one` star-tree index can be created per index.
-Support for multiple star-trees will be added in a future release.
+Support for multiple star-trees will be added in a future version.

 ## Examples